larsthmn/music-quiz/README.md

 to copy the spotify config to the frontend and backend folders.
 This has only to be done once at the setup and when the original spotify.json is changed.

+First, run `cargo test` to generate the TypeScript API objects into the `shared` directory.

+Compile and start the rust server in debug build with the option `-p 8000 -a 127.0.0.1`.
+This starts the backend locally on port 8000 to handle all API calls.

 Change to the `frontend` directory and start the frontend with
 ```
 npm start